This post may contain affiliate links. Please see my disclosure policy for details.

 If you look at Google Maps, it will take you two or three connections to reach Shibpur in Howrah by the local buses.

-Journey times range from an 1 hour 2 minutes and 2 hours.
+Journey times range from 1 hour, 2 minutes and 2 hours.
 So, if you’re on a budget, up for an adventure and have the time, go for it!

 But, if you’re on a limited timeframe, I would save the hassle and get a taxi straight there.